Holiday Heart Attacks

 Telltale signs of a Heart Attack for Women (according to ActiveBeat.com):

 1. Breathing Difficulties.
-Shortness of breath is a common and very frightening precursor to a heart attack if you’re women.
+Shortness of breath is a common and very frightening precursor to a heart attack if you’re a woman.
 It may come suddenly and without warning (i.e. not following physical activity), for no apparent reason.

 2. Heavy Perspiration.
 One may break out in a cold, clammy sweat when you have to present at a company meeting.
 However, many women suffering a heart attack start perspiring without stressors present.
 Don’t mistake a hot flash or blame it on their menstrual cycle.

-3. Disrupted Sleep: Women who have suffered a heart attack often recall waking up in the middle of deep sleep unable to catch their breath.
-This form of sleep apnea can occur during a heart attack, compressing the upper airway and robbing the core of essential blood flow.
+3. Disrupted Sleep: Women who have suffered a heart attack often recall waking up in the middle of deep sleep, unable to catch their breath.
+Sleep apnea can occur during a heart attack, compressing the upper airway and robbing the core of essential blood flow.

 4. Exhaustion.
-We all experience fatigue when we burn the candle at both ends–taking care of everyone else but ourselves.
-Heart attacks are sneaky in this regard, zapping women of energy, even when getting adequate sleep and eating right.
+We all experience fatigue when we burn the candle at both ends—taking care of everyone else but ourselves.
+Heart attacks are sneaky in this regard, zapping women for energy even when they get adequate sleep and eat right.

 6. Sharp Upper Body Pain.
 While men may feel “the weight of an elephant” sitting on their chests–heart attacks for women often cause sharp pains in the upper body.
 It’s common for women to complain of severe, shooting pain or dull, gradually mounting pain in the neck, upper arms, or jaw.

 8. Chest Pain.
 While the crushing chest pain that men experience during a heart attack is less intense for women, chest pain can still occur leading up to and during a heart attack.
-Although instead of pain, women rather feel tight discomfort, commonly described as a full feeling across the entire chest, not solely on the left side of the chest.
+Instead of pain, women feel tight discomfort, commonly described as a full feeling across the entire chest, not solely on the left side of the chest.

 Ways to Avoid a Holiday Heart Attack:

-Don’t spoil the holiday merrymaking if you experience any of the above symptoms.
+Don’t spoil the holiday merrymaking if you experience the above symptoms.
 Get help!

 Have a fabulous and healthy week!